Leo Baekeland: Early life

 Leo Baekeland was born in Ghent, Belgium, on November 14, 1863, the son of a cobbler, Charles Baekeland, and a house maid, Rosalia Merchie.
 His siblings were: Elodia Maria Baekeland; Melonia Leonia Baekeland; Edmundus Baekeland; Rachel Helena Baekeland and Delphina Baekeland.

 He told The Literary Digest: "The name is a Dutch word meaning 'Land of Beacons.'"
 He spent much of his early life in Ghent, Belgium.
 He graduated with honours from the Ghent Municipal Technical School and was awarded a scholarship by the City of Ghent to study chemistry at the Ghent University, which he entered in 1880.
 He acquired a PhD maxima cum laude at the age of 21.
 After a brief appointment as Professor of Physics and Chemistry at the Government Higher Normal School in Bruges (1887–1889), he was appointed associate professor of chemistry at Ghent University in 1889.

 Personal life

 Baekeland married Céline Swarts (1868–1944) on August 8, 1889, and they had two children.
-One of their grandsons, Brooks married Barbara Daly Baekeland in 1942 and they had one child.
+One of their grandsons, Brooks, married Barbara Daly in 1942 and they had one child.
 Hugh Karraker, one of their great-grandsons, devoted the last years of his life raising awareness of Baekeland's impact on modern life.
 He produced an hour-long documentary, All Things Bakelite, which was shown at film festivals and on PBS stations nation-wide.